datacats/datacats/docs/guide.rst

     datacats install

-The install command will iterate through your environment directory and install all your extensions.
+The install command will iterate through your source directory and install all your extensions.
 After this is complete, we need to open the ``development.ini`` file again and add the pages extension to our list of installed extensions: ::